romainligneul/SocketIO-Express-Unity.2020/README.md

 ## Run an ExpressJS server: WebGL builds

 To run the game with an ExpressJS server, build your WebGL in a subfolder (e.g. 'game') of a folder that your will use for the webapp (e.g. 'server'), hence creating a hierarchy server/game.
-Put the app.js file and the package.json files in the 'server' folder.
+Put the app.js file and the package.json files in the 'server' folder as shown here.
 Open a command line and type
 ```
 npm install